-All resident will participate in night float.
-Interns will join a senior resident to cover the CRMC wards at night, including cross coverage and new admissions.
+All residents will participate in night float.
+Interns will join a senior resident to cover the CRMC wards at night, including cross-coverage and new admissions.
 Senior residents will cover the VA wards at night as well as the MICU.
-Geriatrics.
-In the PGY3 year, residents rotate at Kaiser for 4 weeks of geriatrics.

 PGY2 residents are assigned 2 weeks of rheumatology clinic during one of their clinic blocks.
-They spend morning in rheumatology and afternoons in their resident continuity clinic.
+They spend mornings in rheumatology and afternoons in their resident continuity clinic.

-Each categorical resident is given 4 weeks protected time for research.
-The time is split between the PGY2 and PGY3 year.
+Each categorical resident is given 2 weeks of protected time for research.
+The time is taken during either the PGY2 or the PGY3 year.